MatthewReid854/reliability/docs/Converting data between different formats.rst

 .. image:: images/data_formats.png

-**XCN - event time, cesoring code, number of events** - This format is the default in most commercial software including Reliasoft and Minitab.
+**XCN - event time, censoring code, number of events** - This format is the default in most commercial software including Reliasoft and Minitab.
 The sequence of XCN and the names may change between different software, but the format is essentially the same.
 Within reliability the XCN format may be reduced to XC (and all items are assumed to have quantity of 1).
 Some other software accepts the further reduced form of X (where there are no censored items and all items have a quantity of 1).
 If you have only failure data that is not grouped, then you should use the FR format as FR has a reduced form of F which is equivalent to X from XCN.

 **FNRN - failures, number of failures, right censored, number of right censored** - This format is not used as a data entry format for reliability or any commercial software (that the author has used), but is still a valid format which combines aspects of the XCN and FR formats together.
 FNRN is used internally within reliability as part of the MLE algorithms.